priyadharshini-lnu/psychometrics/app/core/ai/services/ai_services.md

 NOTE: The limits for asynchronous document analysis is higher but for synchronous analysis even with OCI bucket, the limit is 5 pages or 8 MB per document.

-NOTE: Please ensure that the bucket is created in same region as the authentication region (OCI_REGION) to avoid authentication issues.
+NOTE: Please ensure that the bucket is created in same region as the authentication region (GENAI_OCI_REGION) to avoid authentication issues.

 ## Example through blob upload